 There is only a week now before Turkey’s next general elections.
 Almost everybody seems certain that the winner, again, will be the Justice and Development Party, or AKP.
 Yet less people are certain that the AKP will continue to be the reformist party it once was.

-I will tell you what I think about this as well.
-But first, let me tell you how we came here.
 There is no doubt, at least in my mind, that the past nine years Turkey went through under the AKP has been an era of democratization.
 The Kemalist elite, and particularly the Kemalist military, which used to dominate the political system by keeping elected politicians under its thumb, has gradually lost its power.
 In other words, the very basic definition of democracy, that rulers should come to power via free and fair elections, has been consolidated.
 We do not expect military coups or judicial coups anymore.